Mint of Rome for Asia

 Head of Domitian laureate, looking right; IMP CAES DOMITIAN AVG P M COS VIII

-Temple of Capitoline Jupiter with 4 columns enclosing figures of Juno, seated Jupiter and Minerva; CAPIT(olium) RESTIT(utum)
+Front view of tetrastyle temple enclosing figures of Juno, seated Jupiter and Minerva; on pediment, quadriga in center, statues at corners; CAPIT(olium) RESTIT(utum)

 The inscription CAPIT(olium) RESTIT(utum) on the reverse shows that this cistophorus was minted for the reconstruction of the temple of Jupiter Capitolinus in 82 CE, but there is still a debate to know if 82 CE was the date of the completion of the monument or not (Darwall-Smith, Emperors and Architecture, p.
 106-108).
 Under the Flavian dynasty, this temple was destroyed twice: in 69 CE during the civil war after Nero’s assassination, and in a fire in 80 CE.
 This second restoration was first led by Titus, as proven by a first issue of cistophori of the “CAPIT REST” type, probably minted at Rome in 80-81 CE (RPC II/1, p.
 131; see coin n° 860, p.
 133), and was continued by Domitian after Titus’s death (for the sources see De Angeli, “Iuppiter,” p.
 151).
 The restoration of this prestigious temple enabled Domitian to justify his accession to power through dynastic claims: he acted as the worthy heir of his brother, whose main exploit had been to defeat the Jews.
 The dedication of the triumphal arch of Titus in 81 CE took part in the same policy.
 Thus, Domitian completed the Flavian propaganda about the Jewish war and finalized the remodelling of the Roman civic centre to reflect the victory in Judea (Goodman, “The Fiscus Iudaicus,” p.
 171).
 The temple of Jupiter Capitolinus was indirectly connected to this Flavian policy as its reconstruction in 70-71 CE was funded, from now on, by the money gathered by the fiscus Iudaicus – money which used to be, before 70 CE, the annual offering of the Jews to the Jerusalem Temple (Josephus, Jewish war VII.218; Cassius Dio, Roman History LXV.7.2).
 After the fire of 80 CE, the reconstruction of the most important temple of the Empire which also symbolized the subjugation of the Jews and their God to Rome, was considered as a political necessity by the imperial power.